krisrs1128/LSLab/_includes/teaching.md

 sectionid: teaching
 ---

-We've prepared a number of teaching materials related to statistics, data science, visualization, and deep learning.
+We've prepared teaching materials related to statistics, data science, visualization, and deep learning.
 I try to include many examples and sketches to better understand where ideas come from.
 All materials should be public, contact us if you have trouble accessing anything.

 ### Courses